jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 1. You need a GitHub account.
 If you do not have one, create a free account.
 One day you will likely share your GitHub portfolio with a client or portfolio, so avoid saying "ksu" or "student" or anything you might find embarrassing in your profile name. https://github.com/join
+   *Note: If you already have a GitHub account, you do not need to make one specifically for this course.
+You can use your existing account for your homework repository (next step).*

 2. Next, you need a repository for your course homework.
 Create a new repository in your GitHub account called **swe3643-fall2024-homework**. https://github.com/new
    ![image-20240824141157205](/Users/jeff/Library/Application Support/typora-user-images/image-20240824141157205.png)